 Tore showed me a drawing of the trading post from 1870.
 The stately house, painted in a distinguished white, dominated.
 But there was a multitude of smaller houses, like a shop, a kitchenhouse for the staff, a fish drying shed, a barn, a stable, a shed for the fishing nets – a small village was spread around the headland.
 However, the economy shifted.
 Other trading posts benefited from the rich herring fishing at the time, and by 1881 the trading post was bankrupt.
 New owners turned to agriculture, but Elgsnes was no longer the centre of things.
 We walked around the promontory and looked at barely visible traces of the houses.

-A bronze age grave holds a prominent location
+A Bronze Age grave holds a prominent location

 As the water was higher some millennia ago, the Raten promontory was a small island.
 At its highest point, the Masterhågen, there are remains of a stone heap, which undoubtedly was much higher before the stones were used for building.
 This is probably a grave from the Bronze Age, on a position clearly visible from the sea.
 Another Bronze Age grave, now lost, has been reported on the promontory across the wide bay, Vester-Raten.
 It all points to connections to the Bronze Age cultures of Southern Scandinavia.
 We must imagine this to be the grave of someone important a society with more pronounced social differences than before.